-The Educational Theatre Association offers several options for financial aid to individuals or troupes wanting to partake in our organization as well as our national events.
-We are now accepting applications for the 2018-2019 school year.
+The Educational Theatre Association and its philanthropic arm, the Educational Theatre Foundation (ETF), offer several options for financial aid to individuals or troupes wanting to participate in our organization as well as our national events, in addition to special, one-time-only grants for school theatre programs.

 The Leadership Grant was created by Joe Burnsworth, a former president of the Educational Theatre Association, and provides registration for one student to attend the International Thespian Festival.
 Qualifying students are those who have demonstrated leadership through Thespian activities by being a troupe or state chapter officer and have previously participated in the leadership-training program at Festival.

 The Doug Finney Festival Grant is a need-based grant given annually to four high school sophomores, juniors, or seniors who are inducted members of the International Thespian Society (ITS).
 It covers basic Festival registration fees for the student and reimbursement for round-trip travel expenses to and from his/her hometown and the University of Nebraska-Lincoln.

 The Ronald L. Longstreth International Thespian Festival Grant is a one-time grant for students who are not United States citizens, who reside in a foreign country, and are inducted members of the International Thespian Society (ITS) in a troupe in a foreign country or are active participants in a United States troupe if they are an exchange student.
 It covers basic Festival registration fees for the student and reimbursement for round-trip travel expenses to and from his/her hometown and the University of Nebraska-Lincoln.